 After that everyone got up and made a mad dash for this one ladder going upstairs.
 People were pushing each other left and right.
 It was actually quite amusing to watch.
 We waited a while, and then eventually we went upstairs.
 Tenzin said this was all in order to receive a blessing.
 The line up there was extremely long and moved rather quickly.
 When it was our tun to go inside we layed down these silk white scarfs in front of the Dalai Lama’s seat.
 People bowed their heads to different deities, others gave money as well.
 It was interesting, actually the Dalai Lama, couldn’t make it this year, which is kind of sad.
 Well we went and returned back to the Inn, I took a nap and then we sat outside for a while.
 It was really warm and sunny out.
 Later that night, we set off some fireworks with Pema and Kunga, the two kids from before.
 We couldn’t light all of them because we ran out of matches.
 We also learned that all the performances are on Monday, so we have to wait to see them.
 Well that’s all for now.

 Looking back the silk white scarf is a Khata.
+I also should have described the hats the monks wore, better than ‘funky hats.’
+More descriptive language such as the monks wore yellow hats with fringe on top, they are part of the yellow hat school (Gelugpa) of Buddhism.
 And the Dalai Lama wasn’t present during that Losar, because I believe he had a cold.
 My entry seems so calm writing that even though we had hoped to see him while we were in Dharamsala.
 In fact, I have told that story to a few people since we went there and they all laugh at the fact we didn’t even get to see him in person.

 I wish I had detailed the process more in my journal and pictures.